KazzyAPI/steam-report-bot/README.md

     - The channel used for sending your victims.
 Will say `User is banned!`.
 The standard notification :P
 - watchedUsers / bannedUsers / reportsSent
     - Just a neat little thing i made for my server.
 Will track this information in voice channels, just like seen with zonerbot.
+- Redeemed user role
+    - Create a role named Customer, this will act as a permission for a user to report people.

 ## Moving foward
   Now that this is done we have a few more things needed to get running.
 Bots will need to be placed within the `bots.txt` file in the format of `user:pass`.
 Proxies are also needed and will be done in the format `user:pass@ip:port`.
 I highly recommend using private proxies just for the quality and longevity of the accounts.